This page explains everything you need to know about a Voice of the Customer program, including:

 For example, by triggering a support-specific survey to collect feedback from customers who accessed the Support section of your site, you can understand how effectively your online support tools are meeting customers’ needs, and how you can optimize these resources.

-The approach you adopt as part of your VoC program will ultimately impact the type of data you collect, and how key stakeholders in your company can use it.
+The approach you adopt as part of your Voice of the Customer program will ultimately impact the type of data you collect, and how key stakeholders in your company can use it.

 For example, if you want to collect customer feedback to help you improve the online shopping cart experience on your website, then your business need for this feedback would be “Optimization”.
 Therefore, you need to use a targeted sampling methodology that engages only customers who used the shopping cart during their visit.